- What is breast implant revision surgery?

-A breast implant revision can vary from something as simple as an implant exchange, to pocket modification, to capsule removal or repair.
+A breast revision surgery can vary from something as simple as an implant removal or exchange, to pocket modification, to capsule removal or repair.

-A good candidate is a person who desires a change or improvement to the breast.
+A good candidate is a person who desires a change or improvement to the breast and is otherwise healthy.

-The fee will vary depending upon what needs to be done.
+The fee for the breast revision surgery in New York NY will vary depending upon what needs to be done.

-You should ask if he is board certified first, and then discuss options for the procedure you desire.
-You might want to review the various techniques as well and which technique he feels will give you the best result with the least amount of scarring.
+You should ask your New York plastic surgeon if he is board certified first, and then discuss options for the procedure you desire.
+You might want to review the various plastic surgery techniques as well and which breast revision surgery technique he feels will give you the best result with the least amount of scarring.
+Breast lift or breast augmentation revision surgery does not only include implant removal or getting new implants, it also includes other issues such as implant rupture to give you natural looking breasts.

-The main risks of breast implant revision surgery are unfavorable scarring, asymmetry, infection, bleeding, nipple loss, skin loss, fat necrosis, fluid collections, implant issues, dysesthesias, and need for revisions.
+The main risks of breast implant revision surgery are unfavorable scarring, asymmetry, infection, bleeding, nipple loss, skin loss, fat necrosis, fluid collections, implant issues, numbness or hypersensitivity, and the need for further breast revision surgery.

 I tell my patients to eat a well-balanced diet and exercise regularly.
 I also want them to avoid any medications or supplements that may cause excessive bleeding.

 Most patients can go back to light duty within 3-5 days.
-I have patients avoid aerobic type of activity for 3-4 weeks and then avoid exertion of heavy lifting for about 6-8 weeks.
+I have patients avoid aerobic type of activity for 3-4 weeks and then avoid exertion like heavy lifting for about 6-8 weeks.

-Words that you should be familiar with include nipple, areola, capsular contracture, pocket repair, pocket exchange, implants, lateral or medial displacement.
+Words that you should be familiar with include nipple, areola, capsular contracture, pocket repair, pocket exchange, implants, lateral or medial displacement, capsulectomy, capsulotomy.

 - Animation Deformities